Steven-Geng/Mini-Amazon/README.md

 ## Project Description

-For this project, you will either be doing “mini-Amazon” (an online store) or “mini-UPS” (a shipping website).
-If you are doing Amazon, you will have to make your system work with the UPS systems in your interoperability group (IG)—2 groups doing Amazon and 2 groups doing UPS.
+### Backend

+The backend of the Mini Amazon system is implemented in Java and uses Gradle for build automation and project management.
+It handles core logic, database operations, and communication with both the simulated world and the mini UPS system via Sockets.

+### Frontend

+The frontend of the Mini Amazon system is built using the Django framework.
+It provides a web interface for customers to browse products, place orders, and track shipments.

+### Database

+We use PostgreSQL RDBMS and access it via JDBC.

 ### The “World”

-Since you won’t have access to real warehouses and trucks, your code will interact with a simulated world provided for you.
-You will connect to the simulation server (port 12345 for UPS, port 23456 for Amazon), and send commands and receive notifications.
+Since we won’t have access to real warehouses and trucks, our code will interact with a simulated world provided for us.
+We will connect to the simulation server, and send commands and receive notifications.

-The messages you can send and receive are in the .proto files (amazon.proto and ups.proto) that will be provided.
+The messages we can send and receive are in the .proto files (amazon.proto and ups.proto).
 Notice that all messages either start with A or U to indicate which part they belong to.

 ### Basic Workflow

-The basic flow is that you send an A/UConnect message with the worldid that you want and receive an A/UConnected response.
-Note only ONE Amazon and ONE UPS is allowed to connect to a world at the same.
-Upon successful connection, the result string in A/UConnected will be “connected!”, otherwise it will be an error message starting with “error:”.
-Make sure your result string is “connected!” before proceeding to any further actions.
-Once you have received this response, you may send A/UCommands and receive A/Responses.
-You should not send any other message, nor expect to receive any – all of the details are embedded in the A/UCommands/Responses.
+1. Amazon and UPS connect to the same world
+2. Amazon receives a purchase request
+3. Amazon notifies UPS that a vehicle is needed and notifies the world to pack the goods
+4. UPS informs Amazon when the vehicle arrives and the world informs Amazon when the goods are packed
+5. Amazon notifies the world to start loading
+6. The world informs Amazon that loading is complete
+7. Amazon notifies UPS to start delivery
+8. UPS informs Amazon that the delivery is complete

+We independently designed the communication protocol between Amazon and UPS, which can be found in backend/app/src/main/resources/amazon_ups.proto.

 ### Commands and Responses